thermotools/thermopack/prototype/README.md

 Moving forward:

- * TODO: Make (pun intended) an actual build system... these bash scripts are getting out of hand.
  * Implement Fortran-side initialisation from a struct that holds parameters.
    * Partially complete -
      * Wrapping of these constructors has not been tested.